Vert (heraldry): Middle Ages

 A curious example occurs in an early armorial of the Burgundian Order of the Knights of the Golden Fleece (Toison d'Or) where the arms of the Lannoy family are recorded as "argent, three lions rampant sinople, etc." Despite the fact that sinople signified a shade of red in early heraldry, the lions in this 15th century manuscript are clearly green, although rather faded.
-The fugitive nature of the green pigments of that day may have had some influence on the low use of that color in early heraldry.
+The fugitive nature of the green pigments of that day may have had some influence on the low use of that colour in early heraldry.

 Classical heraldry

 During the 16th century, green was still rare as a tincture for the field of a coat of arms, but it was used increasingly for the heraldic designs shown in the field, especially when depicting trees or other vegetation.
 Thus, the coat of arms of Hungary shows a "double cross on a hill" as a symbol of the Árpád kings, where the cross was shown in silver (argent) and the hill in green, from the late 14th century.

 The only green shown in the arms of the states of the Holy Roman Empire in the Quaternion Eagle by Hans Burgkmair (c.
 1510) are the crancelin of Saxony and the Zirbelnuss of Augsburg.

 The three lions rampant, verts of the Marquessate of Franchimont are attested in the 16th century.

 Siebmachers Wappenbuch of 1605 shows a number of green heraldic devices in the coat of arms of cities.
 For example, the coat of arms of the town of Waldkappel ("forest chapel") as depicting a chapel in a forest on a red field, with the ground on which the chapel is standing, and four trees behind the chapel, drawn in green.

 There are a number of other examples where Siebmacher as a green "mount" (the heraldic "hill" at the bottom of the shield on which the heraldic charge is "standing").

 For the town of Grünberg, Siebmacher shows a yellow field on which a knight is riding, his horse running on a green "hill" and the knight flying a green banner.